-In the __validate__ phase, the MOA checks the authenticity of the transaction against the Seed Signer’s signature.
+In the __validate__ phase, the MOA verifies the transaction’s authenticity against the Seed Signer’s signature.
 The owner’s Seed Signer key is set in the MOA at the time of initialization; this can be done either during the MOA creation process or later, when a new owner is added to the MOA.

-In the __execute__ phase, the MOA verifies the transaction’s authenticity by calling the is_valid_signature method on the owner’s account that initiated the transaction.
+In the __execute__ phase, the MOA checks the transaction’s authenticity by calling the is_valid_signature method on the initiating owner’s account.
 This step allows us to confirm the owner’s legitimacy by comparing the transaction with the defined security level in the owner’s account, which could be Seed, Hardware, or Multi-Signer security.

 What were potential attack vectors?

 One possible threat is a malicious owner draining the account balance by issuing defective transactions that waste gas.
 In such a scenario, the MOA account __execute__ will calls the malicious owner account’s is_valid_signature, which uses specific logic to intentionally waste gas, for example via long execution or excessive storage writes.

 - Limits the MAX_FEE allowed for owners’ 1…S transaction, where S<M.

 - Ensures that all owners signed the same MAX_FEE, including the last owner to sign (signer M).

 - Enforces a limitation of 15 daily transactions (in the future, we might adjust this to introduce a cooldown period after N consecutive transactions — whether failed or successful — from the same owner).